mediamonks/symfony-sonata-media-bundle/Resources/doc/2-configuring_the_bundle.rst

 This bundle requires you to have 2 configured filesystems with Flysystem.
 The "private" file system stores all original uploads while the "public" file system stores all thumbnails.
 You can of course use the same file system for both but this can be risky since you might allow uploads that can harm the machine the file is stored on (eg: allow a php file to be uploaded and to be executed by the end user!).
+For the configuration of Flysystem we recommend using the `Flysystem Bundle`_.

 .. code-block:: yaml